 - 5. In respect of any period of primary parental leave: - a.
-The member concerned will retain the right to use his or her room in chambers for a period of eighteen months from the commencement of leave, though the room may also be used by others during the members' absence at the discretion of the head of chambers but after consulting the member concerned. - b.
-If the member concerned has not returned to practice in chambers within eighteen months after the commencement of leave, the room may be reallocated.
-If the member subsequently returns to chambers he or she will be allocated an available room, and will be entitled to room reallocation in the usual way (in accordance with the policy set out above) as and when one becomes available. - c.
-The member of chambers will not pay any chambers' contribution on up to £250,000 of fees received in the period starting on the day when he or she returns to practice in chambers after primary parental leave and ending (i) a year after the day when he or she returns to practice of (ii) thirty months after the commencement of primary parental leave, whichever is the sooner. - 6.
-A Member of Chambers may, without relinquishing Membership of Chambers, take leave of absence on grounds of the birth or adoption of a child by the spouse or partner of that Member, of sickness or of responsibility as primary carer for a child or family dependent, for a period of up to 12 months on each occasion, during which period he or she will retain the right to use his or her room in chambers though the room may also be used by others, at the discretion of the Head of Chambers after consulting the member concerned, during the period of absence. - 7.
-Career breaks on other grounds or for longer periods than those provided above may be negotiated with the Head of chambers, subject to the terms of the Chambers' Agreement.
+The Member concerned will retain the right to use their room in Chambers for a period of eighteen months from the commencement of leave, though the room may also be used by others during the Member's absence at the discretion of the Head(s) of Chambers, but after consulting the Member concerned. - b.
+If the Member concerned has not returned to practice in Chambers within eighteen months after the commencement of leave, the room may be reallocated.
+If the Member subsequently returns to Chambers they will be allocated an available room, and will be entitled to room reallocation in the usual way (in accordance with the policy set out above) as and when one becomes available.

+The Member of Chambers will not pay any Chambers' contribution on up to £250,000 of fees received in the period starting on the day when he or she returns to practice in Chambers after primary parental leave and ending: (i) a year after the day when he or she returns to practice; or (ii) thirty months after the commencement of primary parental leave, whichever is the sooner.

+- 6. The Chambers Maternity or Parental Leave Checklist will be sent to the Member of Chambers concerned upon the communication of their intention to take a period of leave on the grounds of the birth or adoption of a child.
+Each point on the Checklist will be discussed with the Member of Chambers concerned and actioned by their clerking team. - 7.
+Members of Chambers may, without relinquishing Membership of Chambers, take leave of absence on grounds of the birth of a child by the spouse or partner of that Member or the adoption of a child of sickness or of responsibility as primary carer for a child or family dependent, for a period of up to 12 months on each occasion, during which period they will retain the right to use their room in Chambers, though the room may also be used by

-- 8. A Member of Chambers while working at home or on leave of absence will so far as possible be kept in touch with matters which may affect his or her practice, such as Chambers' business, invitations to lectures and social occasions, etc. - 9.
-The Member of chambers will give reasonable notice, and in any event not less than three months' notice, of when he or she intends to return to full or part-time practice.
-Following return to practice, the Senior Clerk will work with the Member of chambers concerned to assist in re-establishing his or her practice.
+- others, at the discretion of the Head(s) of Chambers after consulting the Member concerned, during the period of absence. - 8.
+Career breaks on other grounds or for longer periods than those provided above may be negotiated with the Head(s) of chambers, subject to the terms of the Chambers' Agreement. - 9.
+Members of Chambers while working at home or on leave of absence will so far as possible be kept in touch with matters which may affect their practice, such as Chambers' business, invitations to lectures and social occasions, etc. - 10.
+Members of Chambers will give reasonable notice, and in any event not less than three months' notice, of when they intend to return to full or part-time practice.
+The Chambers Return to Work Checklist will be sent to each Member of Chambers upon the notification of their intention to return to work.
+Each point on the relevant Checklist will be discussed with the Members of Chambers concerned and actioned by their clerking team as they transition back to work.
+Following return to practice, the Senior Clerk will work with each Member of Chambers concerned to assist in re-establishing their practice.